A Dynamical Systems Perspective on the Analysis of Neural Networks: Neural Networks as Dynamical Systems

 By definition of the vector fields in~\eqref{cekk_eq:NeuralODE2} and \eqref{cekk_eq:NeuralDDE}, it follows that every neural DDE with delay $\tau = 0$ is a neural ODE.
-Depending on the dimensions $d$, $m$, and~$q$, we can distinguish different types of architectures of neural ODEs and neural DDEs: \begin{itemize} \item \textbf{Non-augmented neural ODE / DDE:} it holds $m\leq \max\{d,q\}$ and the weight matrices $W,\widetilde W$ have full rank. \item \textbf{Augmented neural ODE / DDE:} it holds $m> \max\{d,q\}$ and the weight matrices $W,\widetilde W$ have full rank. \item \textbf{Degenerate neural ODE / DDE:} one of the weight matrices $W,\widetilde W$ is singular. \end{itemize} We denote non-augmented architectures by $\textup{NODE}^k_\text{N}(\R^d,\mathbb{R}^q)$ / $\textup{NDDE}^k_{\tau,\text{N}}(\R^d,\mathbb{R}^q)$, augmented architectures by $\textup{NODE}^k_{\text{A}}(\R^d,\mathbb{R}^q)$ / $\textup{NDDE}^k_{\tau,\text{A}}(\R^d,\mathbb{R}^q)$ and degenerate architectures by $\textup{NDDE}^k_{\text{D}}(\R^d,\mathbb{R}^q)$ / $\textup{NDDE}^k_{\tau,\text{D}}(\R^d,\mathbb{R}^q)$, respectively.
+Neural ODEs and neural DDEs can also be well-defined under weaker regularity assumptions on the vector field than in Definitions~\ref{cekk_def:NODE} and \ref{cekk_def:NDDE}, as shown in~\cite{KuehnKuntz2023, KuehnKuntz2025}.
+Depending on the dimensions $d$ and $m$, we can distinguish different types of architectures of neural ODEs and neural DDEs: \begin{itemize} \item \textbf{Non-augmented neural ODE / DDE:} it holds $m\leq d$ and the weight matrices $W,\widetilde W$ have full rank. \item \textbf{Augmented neural ODE / DDE:} it holds $m> d$ and the weight matrices $W,\widetilde W$ have full rank. \item \textbf{Degenerate neural ODE / DDE:} one of the weight matrices $W,\widetilde W$ is singular. \end{itemize} We denote non-augmented architectures by $\textup{NODE}^k_\text{N}(\mathcal{X},\mathbb{R}^q)$ / $\textup{NDDE}^k_{\tau,\text{N}}(\mathcal{X},\mathbb{R}^q)$, augmented architectures by $\textup{NODE}^k_{\text{A}}(\mathcal{X},\mathbb{R}^q)$ / $\textup{NDDE}^k_{\tau,\text{A}}(\mathcal{X},\mathbb{R}^q)$ and degenerate architectures by $\textup{NODE}^k_{\text{D}}(\mathcal{X},\mathbb{R}^q)$ / $\textup{NDDE}^k_{\tau,\text{D}}(\mathcal{X},\mathbb{R}^q)$, respectively.
 In Figure \ref{cekk_fig:neuralODEDDE}, the structure of a non-augmented neural ODE and an augmented neural DDE is visualized.
 By using the theory of continuous-time dynamical systems, we can gain a better understanding of the theoretical properties of neural ODEs and neural DDEs.
 Via approximation results, these insights can be transferred to deep ResNets defined in~\eqref{cekk_eq:ResNet} and deep DenseResNets defined in \eqref{cekk_eq:DenseNet}.
-In summary, we can immediately utilize the dynamical systems approach of ODEs and DDEs to understand classes of neural network architectures in the infinite depth limit.
+In summary, we can immediately use the dynamical systems approach of ODEs and DDEs to understand classes of neural network architectures in the infinite depth limit.